acoustep/mitchs.pw/source/read/2014-01-18-vagrant-rbenv-rails-4-and-postgresql-headaches.html.markdown

 date: 2014-01-18 00:00 UTC
 tags: Rails 4, Rbenv, PostgreSQL, Postgres, Vagrant
 change_frequency: never
+ogp:
+  og:
+    description: "Well for some reason the PG gem really doesn't like my computer anymore.
+Long story short I decided that I would fire up a Ubuntu development environment on Vagrant and well, it has been a difficult ride."
+    title: 'Vagrant, RBENV, Rails 4 and PostgreSQL headaches'
+    url: 'read/vagrant-rbenv-rails-4-and-postgresql-headaches'
 ---

 **Forewarning:** This post is more of a rambling and future reference to myself.